BorisLaporte/ansible_aws_docker_swarm_tutorial/README.md

 ### Docker swarm

 Docker swarm is an orchestration service.
-Easy to use, it allows us to run our webapps at scale at a production grade.
+Easy to use, it allows us to run our webapps at scale in production.
 You can see a summary list of its features [here](https://docs.docker.com/engine/swarm/).

 Some ressources from Docker official documentation on how to setup and use Docker swarm:
 - https://docs.docker.com/engine/swarm/swarm-tutorial/